toofishes/python-pgpdump/README.md

 * Signature packets
 * Public key packets
 * Secret key packets
+* Trust, user ID, and user attribute packets
 * ASCII-armor decoding and CRC check

-A single codebase with dependencies on only the standard python library is compatible across Python 2.7, Python 3.2, and PyPy 1.8.
+A single codebase with dependencies on only the standard python library is compatible across Python 2.7, Python 3.2+, and PyPy 1.8+.